 Will You Work With My Competitors?

-If you’re primarily working with local clients, my policy is this: I agree not to take on any of your direct competitors while we’re working together – especially if you’re wanting more than a one off post from me.
+If you’re primarily working with local clients, my policy is this: I agree not to take on any of your direct competitors while we’re working together – especially if you’re wanting more than a one off project (e.g. one blog post, one eBook or one lead magnet) from me.

 When Will You Send Me New Posts?

-In most cases, we’ll agree a particular day for me to send new posts through to you – either once a month or more regularly, depending on how much content you need.
+In most cases, we’ll agree a particular day for me to send content through to you – either once a month or more regularly for blog posts, depending on how much content you need.

-When we first start working together, I’ll let you know what my availability is looking like and when I can get the first post to you and we can either keep to a similar schedule for new posts or agree a new day(s) to send posts through.
+If we’re working together on regular content such as blog posts, I’ll let you know what my availability is looking like and when I can realistically get the first post to you and we can either keep to a similar schedule for new posts or agree a new day(s) to send posts through.

 How Often Do I Pay You?